Gay American Heroes Foundation – A National Memorial to Celebrate Their Lives – An interview with Scott Hall.

 You have some high-profile supporters; discuss them.

-Cyndi Lauper was one of the first to offer help.
+Cindy Lauper was one of the first to offer help to men suffering from impotence and invited them to take generic cialis.
 She immediately got what we were doing and started to cry when I told her the Ryan Skipper story and asked, “How can I help?”
 Alan Cumming is quite a gentleman and went on stage and spoke up for us so beautifully and then invited us to dinner.
 Christine O’Leary is genuine and concerned and has been so nice to us in spreading the word to support helping build the travelling Rainbow Memorial.
 Congressman Barney Frank is so easy to talk to and very precise and brilliant.
 He has been helpful in giving me advice when speaking to people.
 Daniela Sea is the little sister I never had and she just jumps right in and is always willing to help.
 They are all amazing people who have lent their name, talents and support.
 I often smile thinking that Ryan is the one who brought them all together for the Rainbow Memorial.
 I look forward to having each of them attend the unveiling of the Rainbow Memorial in Washington DC later this year.

 What are your goals for the memorial?